-Figures presented in a report on banking reform by the University of Manchester's Centre for Research on Socio-Cultural Change (CRESC) suggest that this is a lie worthy of a place in our Liebrary.
+Figures presented in a report on banking reform by the University of Manchester's Centre for Research on Socio-Cultural Change (CRESC), titled "An alternative report on UK banking reform", suggest that this is a lie worthy of a place in our Liebrary.

 a) Has the financial services industry actually made a huge contribution to the national coffers?

 The CRESC report shows that in the five years before the crash in 2008 the financial services industry contributed £208 billion in taxes (including taxes paid by its staff).
 However the bailout cost was £289 billion, (i.e. over £80 billion more, up to when the CRESC report was written in 2009).

 Actually, figures from 1991 to 2007 show that financial sector employment in the UK has been stagnant at around 1 million staff.
 The collapse in manufacturing jobs in recent decades was taken up by other areas of the services sector, including business services, education and health; all sectors that are now being punished for the misdeeds of the Financial Sector.

 c) Is the Financial Services industry a source of nationwide prosperity?

 A separate paper by CRESC shows that 44% of financial services jobs are in London and the South East, while in other parts of the UK it is only a minor employer.
 It is these other parts of the UK that are bearing the brunt of the economic and social pain caused by the banking bust.
 As the Governor of the Bank of England said, "The price of this financial crisis is being paid by those who absolutely did not cause it".

 So Financial Services are just another part of the economy.
 Not especially important nor especially unimportant.
 And yet successive British governments have gone extravagantly and ruinously out of their way to protect the Financial Services Industry:

 - Allow their executives to evade personal sanctions for their misdeeds, by not having to admit wrongdoing.